-As a start-up entrepreneur based in India, what I have been looking for for past 3 years are business opportunities.
-Though Bangalore is a great city with it’s nice weather, abundant software talent and relatively laid back attitude, it has limited business opportunities.
-As someone who lived in Bangalore doing business development for years told me recently, “there are more people selling than buying in Bangalore”.
+As a start-up entrepreneur based in India, what I have been looking for past 3 years are business opportunities.
+Though Bangalore is a great city with its nice weather, abundant software talent, and relatively laid-back attitude, it has limited business opportunities.
+As someone who lived in Bangalore doing business development for years told me recently, “There are more people selling than buying in Bangalore”.
 You gotta love Mumbai that way.

-In one of my recent visits to the Maximum city it re-occurred to me why I love Mumbai so much.
-There are 3 simple things about Mumbai (seen from an entrepreneur’s perspective) which makes it one of the most exciting business cities in India if not world!
+In one of my recent visits to the Maximum City, it re-occurred to me why I love Mumbai so much.
+There are 3 simple things about Mumbai (seen from an entrepreneur’s perspective) that makes it one of the most exciting business cities in India if not the world!

 If you are new to the city, that’s one of the first things that hits you like a thunderbolt!
 Everyone is in hurry and running around.
-Everyone wants to break his current orbit and get into next one let it be promotion, business expansion or just becoming taxi driver from a rickshaw-wala.
+Everyone wants to break his current orbit and get into the next one let it be promotion, business expansion or just becoming a taxi driver from a rickshaw-wala.
 Everyone is in hurry to achieve his/her dreams.

 Average Mumbaikar’s professionalism is something that sets Mumbai apart from all the cities in India IMHO.
-Let me give you an example:- The other day, I took an auto from a Hotel near Airport to Parle station, the meter showed 42 rupees.
+Let me give you an example:- The other day, I took an auto from a Hotel near Airport to Parle station, and the meter showed 42 rupees.
 I gave him a note of 50 since I did not have change.
-The auto driver requested for 2 rupees change and gave me back 10 rupees.
-I did not posses the change so I gave him back the 10 rupees and asked for whatever he change he had and told him to keep the rest.
-The guy just smiled, gave me back by 10 rupees and sped off leaving me speechless.
+The auto driver requested 2 rupees change and gave me back 10 rupees.
+I did not possess the change so I gave him back the 10 rupees and asked for whatever change he had and told him to keep the rest.
+The guy just smiled, gave me back 10 rupees, and sped off leaving me speechless.
 After coming across all the auto-wallas in Bangalore and Pune, this was completely new to me.
 The guys here would save time and chase new customers rather than fighting over small change.

 So if you are a start-up entrepreneur doing business in India, make sure you have your footprint in Mumbai !

-Disclaimer:- I was brought up in Mumbai so I have a soft corner for the city so much so that I support “Mumbai Indians” in IPL though I have been living and working in Bangalore for past 6 years.
+Disclaimer:- I was brought up in Mumbai so I have a soft corner for the city so much so that I support “Mumbai Indians” in IPL though I have been living and working in Bangalore for the past 6 years.